alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-30-hadith-none-of-you-will-have-faith.md

 ---
-layout: post
-title: "The Hadith: 'None of you will have faith until his desire is in accordance with what I have brought.'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 17555"
+date: 2020/08/30
 hijri: Muharram 11, 1442 AH
-date: 2020/08/30
 lang: en
-category: ["tafsir", hadiths]
-summary: "Would you please explain the meaning of the following Hadith: 'None of you will have faith until his desire is in accordance with what I have brought.'"
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 17555
+summary: 'Would you please explain the meaning of the following Hadith: ''None of you will have faith until his desire is in accordance with what I have brought.'''
+title: 'The Hadith: ''None of you will have faith until his desire is in accordance with what I have brought.'''
 ---

 Question: